-No trip to Scotland would be complete without visiting a castle or two!
-Scotland’s castles range from picturesque ruins to meticulously restored royal palaces.
+No trip to Scotland would be complete without visiting a castle or two.
+Luckily, Scotland’s majestic castles are literally countless.
+Scottish castles range from picturesque ruins to meticulously restored royal palaces.
 Here are a few of our top picks for must-see castles during your next trip to Scotland.
 Each one has a unique history and setting, and some are fully restored to give you a glimpse of castle life throughout the centuries.

 Beautiful Kilchurn Castle is one of the most photographed castles in Scotland.
 It commands a powerful position at the head of Loch Awe, and the peak of Ben Cruachan rises behind to make this castle incredibly dramatic.
 Built in the mid-1400s, Kilchurn was the seat of the earls of Breadalbane, a powerful family of Clan Campbell.
 The castle was used as a garrison, then abandoned, in the 1700s.
 Today you can visit its picturesque ruins throughout spring and summer, and get that perfect photo for yourself.